alphajuliet/advent-2020/README.md

 My attempts at the [Advent of Code 2020](https://adventofcode.com/2020/) challenge, using Clojure (1.10.x) as my power tool of choice.
-I'm not doing it at the actual time the daily challenges were released, but I promise I'm not peeking at other's solutions or the answers.
+I'm not doing it at the actual time the daily challenges were released, but I promise I'm not peeking at others' solutions or the answers.

 ## License